|

 In order to show off the growth and strength of

-his new Reich, Hitler pulled out all the stops for the 1936 Olympic Games to be held in
+his new Reich, Adolf Hitler pulled out all the stops for the 1936 Olympic Games to be held in

 The summer Olympics were held in Berlin, but first, in February, the IV.
 Winter Games were